rutar-academic/rutar.org/content/writing/from-vim-and-tmux-to-neovim.md

 I also had some other more minor, but long--running, gripes with tmux.

 1. The tmux-resurrect plugin is great, but it occasionally struggles to restart windows running an instance of Vim.
-Moreover, shutting down tmux sessions with Vim instances active has a tendency to create floating swap files.
+Moreover, shutting down tmux sessions with active Vim instances has a tendency to create floating swap files{% inline_note() %}You can disable swap files entirely by adding the lines `set noswapfile` and `set directory=` to your `init.vim`.{% end %}.
 2. I had many unresolved issues getting colours to show up properly inside a tmux session.
 When colours work, everything is great.
 But when colours don't work, life becomes hell trying to resolve this.
-3. The additional layer of tmux abstraction eats a _whole extra line_ of your screen real estate.
+3. I had occasional input latency issues that were hard to diagnose.
-4. I had minor situational input latency issues that were hard to diagnose.
+4. The additional layer of tmux abstraction eats a _whole extra line_ of your screen real estate.

 There are likely ways to fix many of these problems listed above, and some may be entirely my fault (I suspect 1. is caused by not killing the tmux server gracefully).
 However, I like solutions with minimal complexity, and continually layering fixes above my existing workflow does not appeal to me.